-At the beginning of a New Year, many of us evaluate the past twelve months and make resolutions.
-We resolve to find a different way of living.
-There can be decisions to do something like lose weight, eat healthier or get organized (I love this one), and there can be decisions to not do something like smoke, overspend or procrastinate.
+In January, many of us evaluate the past year and make resolutions—resolving to find a different way of living; to do something like lose weight, eat healthier or get organized (love this one), or not do something like smoke, overspend or procrastinate.

-I’m fully aware that “each day we have the opportunity to begin anew” probably sounds like pure nonsense if:
+I’m fully aware that “each day we have the opportunity to begin anew” probably sounds like pure nonsense if you’re:

-you’re walking into a kitchen with too little food and not enough heat,
+walking into a kitchen with too little food,

-I’ve been asked more than a few times something like, “How the heck am I supposed to “start fresh” when my life is in turmoil, depressing or not resembling anything like what I dreamed it would be?”
+I’ve been asked often, something like, “How am I supposed to ‘start fresh’ when my life is depressing and not resembling anything like what I dreamed it would be?”

 Sometimes we have to go back to go forward.

-What would you do another way if you had the chance?
-How would two decades, two years, two months or even two days ago be different if you’d be able to have a “do-over?”
+What would you do differently if you had the chance?
+How would two decades, years, months or days ago look if you could “do it over”?

-There have periods in my life when (with the luxury of time that has passed) I’ve thought: “I wish would have done things differently.”
-Maybe I wouldn’t have gotten so upset or broken or hurt.
-Maybe I would have kept my mouth shut or actually shared what was in my heart and on my mind.
+There have been periods when (with the luxury of time that has passed) I’ve thought: “I wish I would have done things differently.”
+Maybe I wouldn’t have gotten so upset, broken or hurt.
+Maybe I would have shared what was in my heart (or stayed silent).
 Maybe I would have remembered my goal to walk through life with joy and grace.
-But in those moments, in my humanness, I reacted the only way I knew how.
+But, in those moments and, my humanness, I reacted the only way I knew how.

-Once we recognize where the “wheels of the life we dreamed of” fell off our carriages, we can make choices to stop re-running the same tape.
-It’s tough work.
-We get stuck in what’s familiar—what we’re accustomed to—and instead of being our own best allies, we’re, often, our own worst enemies.
+Once we recognize where the “wheels of the life we dreamed of” fell off our carriages, we can make choices to stop re-running the same tape, but it’s work.
+We get stuck in what we’re accustomed to and, instead of being our own best allies, we’re often our own worst enemies.

-These are keys in starting to rebuild—in being able to step back to step forward.
+These are keys in starting to rebuild—in stepping back to step forward.

-The expression, “God helps those who help themselves” was originally penned by Algernon Sydney in 1698.
-I had heard that saying for decades and never really gave it much thought until a friend reframed it as “God helps those who ask for help.”
-That makes a lot more sense to me and is much more consistent with my understanding of God.
+Algernon Sydney wrote, “God helps those who help themselves”.
+I never gave that saying much thought until a friend reframed it as “God helps those who ask for help.”
+That makes a lot more sense to me (and is more consistent with my understanding of God).

 It’s often hard to ask for help though, isn’t it?
-When we were young, many of us were told (either verbally or through unspoken messages that were loud and clear) that there are winners and losers.
-Many of us grew up thinking that it’s important to win, achieve, be strong, independent, self-sufficient—even if the outcome doesn’t resonate with our truth.
+Growing up, many of us were told (verbally or through loud and clear unspoken messages) that there are winners and losers; that it’s important to be strong, independent, self-sufficient; to win—even if the outcome doesn’t resonate with our truth.

-Being vulnerable enough to ask for help is really a challenge for most of us.
+Being vulnerable enough to ask for help is challenging for many of us.
 For me, it’s been on my “need to work on list” many times.

 May 2019 bring you joy, love blessings and a profound sense of peace.